Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 }
 ```

-Following is Intellij idea screen shot for above code.
+Following is the Intellij idea screenshot for the above code.
 ![SS](../img/posts/printTextBlock.png)

 Following is the output, showing all incidental white spaces removed.